Anti-Bullying Week 2011 took place from 14th-18th November and the theme this year was 'Stop and think-words can hurt'

 Lulu Bennett, age 9 from St John's Primary School, Kingston Upon Thames

-And from The United States of America, Hesham from Forsdon High School, Michigan.
+Hesham from Forsdon High School, Michigan, USA

 Stonewall also have some lesson plans and resources on their website, which focus on lesbian, gay and bisexual issues and bullying.